ansible/ansible/docsite/rst/developing_program_flow_modules.rst

 followed by the string contained in ``SYSLOG_FACILITY``.
 All of these have changed in :ref:`ziploader`.

-The ansible verison can now be used by a module by importing ``__version__`` from ansible::
+The Ansible verison can now be used by a module by importing ``__version__`` from ansible::

     from ansible import __version__
     module.exit_json({'msg': 'module invoked by ansible %s' % __version__})

-For now :code:`ANSIBLE_VERSION` is also available at its old location inside of ``ansible.module_utils.basic`` but that will eventually be removed.
+For now, :code:`ANSIBLE_VERSION` is also available at its old location inside of ``ansible.module_utils.basic``, but that will eventually be removed.

 ``SELINUX_SPECIAL_FS`` and  ``SYSLOG_FACILITY`` have changed much more.
-:ref:`ziploader` passes these as another json-ified string inside of the :envvar:`ANSIBLE_MODULE_CONSTANTS` environment variable.
-When ``ansible.module_utils.basic`` is imported it places this string in the global variable :code:`ansible.module_utils.basic.MODULE_CONSTANTS` and removes it from the environment.
+:ref:`ziploader` passes these as another JSON-ified string inside of the :envvar:`ANSIBLE_MODULE_CONSTANTS` environment variable.
+When ``ansible.module_utils.basic`` is imported, it places this string in the global variable :code:`ansible.module_utils.basic.MODULE_CONSTANTS` and removes it from the environment.
 The constants are parsed when an :class:`AnsibleModule` is instantiated.
 Modules shouldn't access any of those directly.
-Instead they should instantiate an :class:`AnsibleModule` and use :attr:`AnsibleModule.constants` to access the parsed version of these values.
+Instead, they should instantiate an :class:`AnsibleModule` and use :attr:`AnsibleModule.constants` to access the parsed version of these values.

-Unlike the ``ANSIBLE_ARGS`` and ``ANSIBLE_VERSION`` where some efforts were made to keep the old backwards compatible globals available, these two constants are not available at their old names.
-This is a combination of the degree to which these are internal to the needs of ``module_utils.basic`` and (in the case of ``SYSLOG_FACILITY``) how hacky and unsafe the previous implementation was.
+Unlike the ``ANSIBLE_ARGS`` and ``ANSIBLE_VERSION``, where some efforts were made to keep the old backwards compatible globals available, these two constants are not available at their old names.
+This is a combination of the degree to which these are internal to the needs of ``module_utils.basic`` and, in the case of ``SYSLOG_FACILITY``, how hacky and unsafe the previous implementation was.

-Porting code from the :ref:`module_replacer` method of getting ``SYSLOG_FACILITY`` to the new one is a little more tricky than the other constants and args due to just how hacky the old way was.
+Porting code from the :ref:`module_replacer` method of getting ``SYSLOG_FACILITY`` to the new one is a little more tricky than the other constants and args, due to just how hacky the old way was.
 Here's an example of using it in the new way::

         import syslog